 A run-off buffer is an area that acts as a cushion between the field that plant protection products were applied to and the nature in the surrounding area.
 It helps to prevent potential run-off from reaching the environment and non-target organisms.

 The instructions on the product label ensure that the product is used in the right amount, at the right time, in the right areas and on the right parts of the crop.
+The product label also reflects the conditions of use of the product that are safe, based on the detailed safety assessments described above.
+In this context, the product label also specifies the mitigation measures that must be applied, such as keeping a certain distance between the treated area and neighboring water bodies, using drift-reducing nozzles, or incorporating the product into soil after application.

 Is environmental safety necessary to get a registration?